openaudible/openaudible/README.md

 The application will use cookies to expedite logging in-- and bypassing some of the "are you a human" checks.

+Errors are logged to an "error.log" file, usually written out to the application directory.

 ### Installer
 A binary installer for Windows, Mac and Linux is to be available, generated with install4j.

+### TODO
+This is a work in progress.
+It needs testing and bug reporting for all platforms.
+Exporting all your audible books to a web page is in progress.
+Exporting to a podcast format is planned.
+The UI needs cleaning up
+Support for multiple audible accounts is needed

 ## Built With